jonnonz1/nz-statute-book/acts/public/2000/legal-services-act-2000.md

   - **maximum grant** means the maximum amount of legal aid granted under a grant of legal aid
   - **mentally disordered** has the same meaning as it has in section 2(1) of the Mental Health (Compulsory Assessment and Treatment) Act 1992
   - **Minister** means the Minister of Justice
+  - **offender** , in relation to a victim, means a person convicted of the crime or offence that affected the victim
   - **output agreement** has the same meaning as in section 10 of the Crown Entities Act 2004
-  - **PDLA scheme** means the police detention legal assistance scheme administered by the Agency under section 49
+  - **PDLA scheme** means the Police Detention Legal Assistance scheme administered by the Agency under section 49
   - **prescribed manner** means the manner prescribed by the Agency
   - **prescribed repayment amount** is the amount, based on income and capital, set by regulations made under this Act for the purposes of sections 17(1) and 18
   - **proceeds of proceedings** , in relation to civil proceedings for which legal aid has been granted, means—